alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 Alright!
 We can see the dotted line of the learning rate going up and down, and the blue line of the validation loss going down.
 We can also see that the best validation RMSE here is approximately $$\$58.3$$k, and that the "area under the curve" is here $$\sim \$61.7$$k.

 Alright, now that we have the "piping" in place, let's do some experiments.
+First, a sanity check: can the smoothed version of our neuron learn at all?
 Here is the result of training with $$5 \times 5$$ matrices:
 ```python
 log_5 = fts.collect_pd(complete_training_stream(dim=5))
 plot_log(log_5)
 ```
 ![pow_spectrum_moreau_calhouse_5]({{"assets/pow_spectrum_moreau_calhouse_5.png" | absolute_url }})

-Results appear to be somewhat similar to previous posts, and it's hard to judge.
-But at least it's a nice sanity test to see that we haven't made some embarassing mistake - the model is learning.
+Results appear to be somewhat similar to previous posts, and it's hard to judge much from this plot alone.
+But at least it is a useful sanity test: we haven't made some embarrassing mistake - the model is learning.

-So first let's see that our smoothed $$k$$-th eigenvalue scales with size.
+Next, let's see whether the smoothed $$k$$-th eigenvalue still benefits from increasing the matrix size.
+If smoothing destroyed the useful behavior of the eigenvalue model, this is where we would start getting suspicious.
 Let's try out $$7 \times 7$$ matrices.
 ```python
 log_7 = fts.collect_pd(complete_training_stream(dim=7))
 plot_log(log_7)
 ```
 ![pow_spectrum_moreau_calhouse_7]({{"assets/pow_spectrum_moreau_calhouse_7.png" | absolute_url }})

 Nice!
 Both better validation loss and a smaller curve average.
+So the smoothing did not kill scaling, at least not yet.
 How about $$15 \times 15$$?
 ```python
 log_15 = fts.collect_pd(complete_training_stream(dim=15))
 plot_log(log_15)
 ```
 ![pow_spectrum_moreau_calhouse_15]({{"assets/pow_spectrum_moreau_calhouse_15.png" | absolute_url }})

 OK.
-Now let's do some smoothing experiments.
-Since the model becomes smoother _both_ as a function of the features, and as a function of its parameters, a higher smoothing can help convergence, but also can degrate the model's expressive power.
+Now alpha becomes the main character.
+Since the model becomes smoother _both_ as a function of the features, and as a function of its parameters, a higher smoothing can help convergence, but also degrade the model's expressive power.
 So there is a balance.
+Too little smoothing keeps us close to the original jagged eigenvalue; too much smoothing gives the optimizer an easy life, but leaves the model with less room to express interesting functions.
 Let's try the same $$15 \times 15$$ model, but this time with a smoothing factor of $$\alpha = 5$$ (recall that the default was $$\alpha = 0.1$$).
 ```python
 log_15_alpha_5 = fts.collect_pd(complete_training_stream(dim=15, alpha=5))
 plot_log(log_15_alpha_5)
 ```
 ![pow_spectrum_moreau_calhouse_15_alpha_5]({{"assets/pow_spectrum_moreau_calhouse_15_alpha_5.png" | absolute_url }})

-Appears to be a better result.
-The best model has a lower loss, but also we can see that the loss curve flattens out earler, and is a bit less jaggy.
+This appears to be a better result.
+The best model has a lower loss, but we can also see that the loss curve flattens out earlier, and is a bit less jaggy.
+So far, alpha looks like a useful knob.
+But knobs can be turned too far.
 What about $$\alpha = 25$$?
 ```python
 log_15_alpha_25 = fts.collect_pd(complete_training_stream(dim=15, alpha=25))
 plot_log(log_15_alpha_25)